1-1: From Rock Bottom

 For the record, the other three playable "races" in Kenshi are: Humans, shek, and skeletons.
 We'll meet them soon enough.

 The game doesn't start with a cutscene or any kind of intro text, it just dumps Jam's ass in the desert.
 We get exactly what we signed up for—Jam is in fact alone, unarmed, naked, hungry, and missing an arm.
-They only have two things going for them: The fact that they aren't currently bleeding, and the fact that they do actually have some notion of where they are.
+They only have two things going for them: The fact that they aren't currently bleeding and the fact that they do actually have some notion of where they are.
 That is to say: Jam has a map.

 Right off the bat, we get to see the entire world.
-Looking at the map like this kind of undersells how vast it is—the Great Desert alone, where Jam currently is, is huge.
-None of it's filled in apart from where Jam is right now, so we'll just have to explore!
-The world is harsh and dangerous, though, so it's best to start off going to one of the cities nearby.
-Cities aren't without their own dangers, but at the very least, we'll be able to find food there.
-Let's zoom in and get a better look at our immediate surroundings.
+Looking at the map like this kind of undersells how vast it is—the Great Desert alone, that scorchingly hot orange patch in which Jam currently stands, is huge.
+None of the map's filled in apart from where Jam is right now, so we'll just have to explore!

-Dust storms are one of several types of weather that will affect player characters.
+Dust storms are one of several types of weather that will affect characters.
 As the tooltip states, dust storms heap on pretty significant penalties to combat accuracy unless you're wearing clothing to protect yourself.
 That's honestly just fine for Jam at the moment—they're in no state to be fighting anything anyway, so if other people have a harder time hitting them, that's just gravy.

 On that note, Jam spots a small encampment of people on their way to Sho-Battai.
 Perhaps they'll be friendly?
 Is Jam's luck about to turn around?